maddisoj/portfolio/src/markdown/magwiz.md

 statement, this alone is something frowned upon in modern code due to it leading to code that's hard to follow.
 QBasic took the GOTO statement one step further, it allowed you to omit the statement just declaring a line number.
-So mixed into all of the literals would be a disguised GOTO statement...
-I still have nightmares.
+So mixed into all of the literals would be a disguised GOTO statement.

-My entry point into deducing the meaning of some variables was looking at the code which took user values, I knew what the number I was putting in was so I could then pause the execution and see which variable contained the value I just entered.
+My entry point into deducing the meaning of some variables was looking at the code which took user values, I could pause the execution and see which variable contained the value I just entered.
 This gave me a base set of variables to work from.
 Given this base set I could then extract a block of code into it's own script and refactor it with meaningful variable names.
 This allowed me to then deduce the meaning of variables whose value was the composite of the base set and so on.
-There are still variables that I could not deduce the meaning of and haunt me to this day.

 This gave me a huge appreciation for documentation, good coding style and modern compilers and debuggers.